Finding the perfect egg substitute for baking can be a challenge, especially for those who follow a vegan diet or have an egg allergy.

 Vegetable Oil + Baking Powder

-This easy substitute may be ideal for the type of recipes use eggs as the only leavening, such as quick bread like muffins and scones.
+This easy substitute may be ideal for recipes that use eggs as the only leavening, such as quick breads like muffins and scones.

 With its rich texture and balanced flavor, vegetable oil plus baking powder can be used in various recipes to replace eggs.

-🥚 Combine 1 ½ tablespoon vegetable oil, 1 teaspoon baking powder, and 1 ½ tablespoons water in a bowl and mix until smooth.
+🥚 Combine 1 ½ tablespoons vegetable oil, 1 teaspoon baking powder, and 1 ½ tablespoons water in a bowl and mix until smooth.

 Vinegar + Baking Soda

-When it comes to baking, one of the key factors for achieving light, airy results is the creation of air bubbles.
+When it comes to baking, one key factor for achieving light, airy results is the creation of air bubbles.
 This can be done using a combination of vinegar and baking soda, which acts as an egg substitute in recipes.

-Tip: These ingredients will fizz up when mixed together.
-The point is there will be a reaction; mix over the kitchen sink and allow for calming back down before adding to your recipe.
-Suggested to do this first in your recipe preparation.
+Tip: These ingredients will fizz up when mixed.
+The point is that there will be a reaction.
+Mix over the kitchen sink and allow for calming back down before adding to your recipe.
+It is suggested that you do this first in your recipe preparation.

-🥚 1 teaspoon of baking soda with 1 tablespoon of vinegar, and use this mixture in place of one egg in your recipe.
+🥚 1 teaspoon of baking soda with 1 tablespoon of vinegar, and use this mixture instead of one egg in your recipe.

 ¼ cup applesauce